-Both my pregnancies were horrifying.
+Both of my pregnancies were horrifying.
 I had been hoping for migraine relief during pregnancy, since doctors had been dangling that possibility in front of me for years.
-But of course with my migraine luck, instead of nine months of less pain, I got non-stop agony.
+But of course, with my migraine luck, instead of nine months of less pain, I got non-stop agony.

 My pregnancies marked my descent into being incapacitated nearly daily.

-After Zo was born, I started getting horrible, difficult to treat migraines during menstruation and ovulation.
-I always had to go to the ER both weeks, and was often hospitalized for two to three days.
-At the time, I was seeing my wonderful primary care physician, Dr. H. She attempted to have me admitted at the University of Michigan’s inpatient program, but somehow I was not quite severe enough for that to be warranted.
+After Zo was born, I started getting horrible, difficult-to-treat migraines during menstruation and ovulation.
+I had to go to the ER both weeks and was often hospitalized for two to three days.
+At the time, I was seeing my wonderful primary care physician, Dr. H. She attempted to have me admitted to the University of Michigan's inpatient program, but somehow I was not quite severe enough for that to be warranted.
 (Seriously?)
-She did get me into their system and I saw one of their neurologists, whom I’ve mentioned before because he disregarded the pages of history I presented, administered an ineffective nerve block injection, and suggested Epsom salt baths.
+She did get me into their system, and I saw one of their neurologists, whom I've mentioned before because he disregarded the pages of history I presented, administered an ineffective nerve block injection, and suggested Epsom salt baths.
 (Again: seriously?)

 Another problem was that I began experiencing what was apparently early perimenopause.
 I was suffering from hot flashes, mood swings, and other symptoms indicative of approaching menopause despite the fact that I was only 36.
 Dr. H felt that the estrogen decrease was causing my increased migraine difficulty and that the hormonal fluctuation during those two weeks of my cycle was wreaking havoc on my sensitive brain.